department-of-veterans-affairs/va.gov-team/products/health-care/champva/1010D/sourceoftruth_with_stories.md

 {hint text} If we have a way to contact the Veteran, we'll be able to process this request faster.
 But we don't require a mailing address for this request.

-( ) Yes, the Veteran has a current mailing address.
+( ) Yes, the Veteran has a current mailing address

-( ) No, the Veteran has a current mailing address.
+( ) No, the Veteran has a current mailing address

+( ) I don’t know the Veteran’s current mailing address

 { Buttons } Back / Continue